Call it the age of the mega merger. Across industries, some of the biggest companies are joining hands and creating even bigger companies.

 European Union regulators have shown they are serious when it comes to fining global technology companies.
 They have enacted massive fines against the chipmaker Qualcomm, Google and others in recent years.
 But is the EU’s reputation of cracking down on tech companies justified?

-In this episode of Looking Ahead, CEO & Co-Founder of Spiral Bank, Paul Melamed, and Executive Vice President of Capgemini, Shankar Krishnan, explore how executives and their boards can devise business strategies that incorporate new technologies.
+In this episode of Looking Ahead, CEO & Co-Founder of Spiral Bank, Shawn Melamed, and Executive Vice President of Capgemini, Shankar Krishnan, explore how executives and their boards can devise business strategies that incorporate new technologies.